Ilhasoft/ISScrollViewPageSwift/README.md

 # ISScrollViewPageSwift

-Easy implementation if you need put yours UIViewControllers inside an UIScrollView navigation style.
+This is a easy implementation if you need put yours UIViewControllers inside an UIScrollView navigation style.

 You can choice Horizontally navigation or Vertically navigation.